paigemorfitt/MODStoRDF.github.io/field_edtf_date_created.md

 		<ul>
 			<li>Currently this is maintained in order to have an encoded date that is as granular as possible within edtf</li>
 			<li>Single digit months must be prefixed with a 0.
 1955-5 fails, 1955-05 is fine.</li>
+			<li>For Google Scholar, this field is being used for Publication Date</li>
 		</ul>
 	</td>
 </tr>